VasilGVasilev/softuni-React/softuniReact/10. Advanced-Techniques/NB.md

     Children is used as a placeholder for the children components that will be wrapped

+    But how does it actually work?
+Remember the pipeline example img.
+Using children actually creates a pipeline.
+The children are sematically not the best work, because it is not only what comes after the use of the 'pipeline'.
+Children are also at the entrance ---export const AuthProvider = ({children})---, then in the RETURN ---AuthContext.Provider>{children}</AuthContext.Provider>---.
+What is happening is that in App.js when you actually use AuthProvider, you wrap an element and that element enters via the ---export const AuthProvider = ({children})--- of the pipeline, thus, the need to mention children as arguments on component definition.

 instead of calling useContext and AuthContext in Header we can make a custom hook, NOT ALWAYS BEST PRACTICE:
     export const useAuthContext = () => {
         const context = useContext(AuthContext);